 ANNA: Me too, there’s plenty of other things to catch up on instead.

-MELINDA: Yeah, so not into this.
+MJ: Yeah, so not into this.
 Probably.
 Well, maybe.

 SEAN: Also digitally?
 The third and final Crocodile Baron, I’m Standing on a Million Lives 6, Love Massage!
 Melting Beauty Treatment 2, My Sweet Girl 2, The Walls Between Us 5, and World’s End and Apricot Jam 3.

 MICHELLE: I’m reading several of these (hint: not Love Massage).
 World’s End in particular is better than I thought it would be, given its premise.

 SEAN: We also have some print releases from Kodansha.
 O Maidens in Your Savage Season (Araburu Kisetsu no Otomedomo yo) is written by Mari Okada, famed anime screenwriter whose autobiography was put out by J-Novel Club, and drawn by Nao Emoto, who did Forget Me Not.
 It’s a Bessatsu Shonen title with an anime coming out this summer, and is a coming of age drama starring five high school girls.